 Employment Outlook and Salary Info

-While a career as a school guidance counselor typically requires a master's degree and certification, the U.S. Bureau of Labor Statistics projected that the field would see a 8% increase in jobs from 2014-2024, which is about average for all occupations.
-In May 2015, guidance, educational, vocational, and school counselors earned an annual mean wage of $56,490.
+While a career as a school guidance counselor typically requires a master's degree and certification, the U.S. Bureau of Labor Statistics projected that the field would see a 8% increase in jobs from 2018-2028, which is faster than the average for all occupations.
+In May 2019, guidance, educational, vocational, and school counselors earned an annual mean wage of $61,000.

 Continuing Education Options

 Nearly every state requires school guidance counselors to meet unique licensure requirements.
 These standards typically include holding a master's degree in a related subject, completing a supervised internship, and passing a written exam.
 Many states require that school guidance counselors complete continuing education classes to remain knowledgeable about current issues.

 Students interested in guidance counseling can pursue 4-year Bachelor of Arts or Bachelor of Science degree programs in psychology.
 This undergraduate education can lead to graduate-level degrees in school guidance counseling or entry-level jobs, such as school counsel assistant and school receptionist.